Human Resources: "It isn't the thing we do, it's the thing that runs our business".

 A. PLAN HUMAN RESOURCES

 Preparing a Human Resources Plan consists of identifying project roles, responsibilities, required skills, reporting relationships, and creating a staffing management plan.
 It begins when you are Planning Time.
-Refer to Planning TIME, Step 3.
+See Step 3 of "Steps to Making a Time Plan" (by CLICKING HERE).
 At this point you determine the skills you need and when you need them, which can be added to your Activity List, and illustrated on a histogram.
 You will also determine when the people are available, and put that information onto a Resource Calendar.

 In large or complex projects, management Tools such as a project organization chart, project job descriptions, a chart of project roles and responsibilities (RACI), and an Issue Log will be